 - Do not support batch conversion.

-Wondershare PDFelement is a Mac application that allows you to convert a PDF document into any format or edit pretty much any attribute of the file such as text, graphics, digital signatures, and many more.
+Our team uses PDFelement and recommends this app because it’s more than just a PDF converter, but an all-in-one PDF editing solution that allows you to edit pretty much any attribute of the file such as text, graphics, digital signatures, and many more.

 Best to use when: you need to convert PDF files with many pages.
 Also, the content of your PDFs contains business confidential or private data.